ChatFAQ/ChatFAQ/doc/source/modules/interfaces/chatfaq-admin/index.md

     B. Feedback and Rating:

         - Rating from 1 to 5: Provide a numerical rating for each chatbot response, based on criteria defined by the business.

-    - Text Feedback: Opportunity to offer specific feedback, including suggestions for alternative text or necessary revisions in the chatbot's response.
+        - Text Feedback: Opportunity to offer specific feedback, including suggestions for alternative text or necessary revisions in the chatbots response.

     C. User Feedback: Check whether the user has given positive or negative feedback and review any additional comments they might have provided.

 ## Data